Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 Yes, when you bake sweet recipes like cakes, tea breads, pies & cookies.
 You won't miss it!

 No when you're baking non sweet yeast breads like white bread, rye and whole wheat.
-They will taste flat.
-But you can often reduce the amount of salt by half with still good tasting results.
+They will taste flat if you don't add salt.
+But, you can often reduce the amount of salt by half and still have a good tasting bread.

 Q. I LUV grilled cheese sandwiches but not all the fat for frying!
 I've tried to "dry-fry" my sandwiches in a nonstick pan without any butter but they're not as good.
 Any ideas?